frontend-park-mail-ru/2016_2_ProgressiveTeam/game_process.md

 Game process
 ============
-0. Server recieves data from both clients
+0. Server recieves data with units' positions from both clients
-1. The game starts and server pushes data of new turn
+1. The game starts and server pushes data of new turn data includes:
-   data includes:
+     - Turn's number
      - All units with all properties
      - Last active (That in first turn = null)
      - Extra timeline cell (20 cells in first turn)